Stacey Nuveman-Deniz: Personal life

-Stacey Nuveman-Deniz is not a regular speaker at coaches clinics across the country.
-She has declined offers at multiple Pac 12 schools to stay in San Diego and remain in Southern California.
-Stacey Nuveman Deniz received her master's degree in Kinesiology 2013.
+Nuveman Deniz is not a regular speaker at coaches clinics across the country.
+She has declined offers at multiple Pac-12 schools to stay in San Diego and remain in southern California.
+Nuveman Deniz received her master's degree in Kinesiology in 2013.
 She has made videos, co-authored books, and has been a figure in softball for over 20 years.